thunderrabbit/robnugen-journal-entries/2014/11/12four-lessons-at-toshiba.md

 couldn't really understand it,but they said "so don't use the elevators or escalators."

-Lessons were with Mutsumi, Mari, Manami, and Rin.
+Chapters were with Mutsumi, Mari, Manami, and Rin.

 Mutsumi explained that the van der graffe generator had been used a lot more than usual, so got a bit overheated, apparently setting off